msgis/fiware-gis-quickstart/README.md

 ---

-This Repository contains everything you need to setup a minimal Fiware Context Broker including sample data.
+This Repository contains everything you need to setup a minimal Fiware Context Broker including sample data and support services.

 ## Quickstart